psg-mit/twist-popl22/README.md

   -no_print Do not print the final quantum state.
 Useful for large states that would take too long to print.
   -no_sim Do not run the quantum simulator to interpret the program.
 The interpreter will exit after static analyses.
   -no_dynamic Advanced: do not execute dynamic checks.
 The program will continue to execute in an unsafe manner.
-  -no_static Advanced: do not execute the static analysis.
+  -ignore_static Advanced: ignore the static analysis.
 The program will execute in an unsafe manner.
   -no_convert Advanced: do not attempt to automatically infer conversion operators.
 Programs that utilize this feature will be rejected.
+  -mixed Use the mixed-state simulator.
   -help  Display this list of options
   --help  Display this list of options
 ```